-If you are using the contraceptive pill you need to take additional precautions for up to 7 days after taking bowel cleansing agents.
+If you are using the contraceptive pill - after taking the bowel cleansing agents, you will need to take additional precautions for up to 7 days.

 Is there anything I need to inform you of before I attend for my appointment?